Mental Health Facilities Newburyport, MA

 Lahey Health Behavioral Services Solstice Day School - 4.9 miles from Newburyport, MA

 Lahey Health Behavioral Services Solstice Day School is a mental health facility in Rowley, MA, located at 20 Bowlery Drive, in the 1969 zip code.
 Lahey Health Behavioral Services Solstice Day School provides outpatient treatment.
-Lahey Health Behavioral Services Solstice Day School provides trauma therapy, activity therapy and behavior modification to children / adolescents.
-Lahey Health Behavioral Services Solstice Day School also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services available at Lahey Health Behavioral Services Solstice Day School include vocational rehabilitation services, supported employment and education services.
+Lahey Health Behavioral Services Solstice Day School provides cognitive behavioral therapy, individual psychotherapy and group therapy to children / adolescents.
+Lahey Health Behavioral Services Solstice Day School also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+Some other services available at Lahey Health Behavioral Services Solstice Day School include education services, vocational rehabilitation services and supported employment.

 Learn More